nagasudhirpulla/taming_python/blog/skills/flask_google_login.md

 ### How google login work
 * Google supports OAuth 2.0 Authorization code flow for logging in users from external applications like the flask application in our example
-*   OAuth 2.0 Authorization code flow is a delegated authorization protocol
+* OAuth 2.0 Authorization code flow is a workflow for delegated  authorization where the OAuth server issues tokens for logging in the users

 ### Workflow of Authorization Code flow